getindiekit/indiekit/packages/preset-jekyll/README.md

 ## Usage

-Add `@indiekit/preset-jekyll` to your list of plugins:
+Add `@indiekit/preset-jekyll` to your list of plug-ins:

 ```json
 {